dart-lang/language/working/1426-extension-types/feature-specification.md

 the first token in an extension declaration.

-*The core idea is that no object can have a protected extension type as its static type unless it has been returned by a specific kind of function known as an extension type constructor.
-This allows developers to gain control over which instances get to have that type.
-For instance, it is possible to enforce that those instances satisfy certain constraints.*
+*The core idea is that no object can have a protected extension type as its static type unless it has been returned by an extension type constructor.
+This allows developers to gain control over which instances get to have that type.*

 Let `D` be an explicit extension type declaration named `E` which is prefixed by `protected`.
 We say that it is a _protected extension type declaration_, and that it introduces a _protected extension type_.

-A protected extension declaration may declare one or more non-redirecting factory constructors.
-A factory constructor which is declared in an extension declaration is also known as an _extension type constructor_.

-An instance creation expression of the form
-<code>E<T<sub>1</sub>, ..
-T<sub>k</sub>>(...)</code>
-or
-<code>E<T<sub>1</sub>, ..
-T<sub>k</sub>>.name(...)</code>
-is used to invoke these constructors, and the type of such an expression is
-<code>E<T<sub>1</sub>, ..
-T<sub>k</sub>></code>.

-During static analysis of the body of an extension type constructor, the return type is considered to be the on-type of the enclosing extension type declaration.

-It is a compile-time error if it is possible to reach the end of an extension type constructor without returning anything.
-*Even in the case where the on-type is nullable and the intended representation is the null object, an explicit `return null;` is required.*

 Let `E` be the name of a protected extension type declaration.
 The type `E` (or